Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 ```
 phase
 {
+  input { }
   trigger { }
   require { }
   effect { }
 }
 ```

-phases ( and actions ) have the option of a specifier in the following list that changes the behaviour of the effects:
-- choice <n>: not applicable to a callable action, asks a player to choose n effects that have satisfied requires
-- sequence: effects are executed in order of definition
-- simultaneos ( experimental )
+withinh a phase scope you can define:
+- new inputs that are added to the global action inputs
+- new triggers that concernt only the phase
+- require tags that define when the phase is active
+- effects that work the same as the action effects

 ## Action priority
 As default the actions are executed in the same order as they are defined in the file, that equals a priority of value 0.